 How to treat a broken rotten tooth?

 Your dentists can still save a more severely split tooth with pulpitis or pulp necrosis if its structure is partially intact.
 First, you will need a root canal treatment, which removes the infected pulp.
 Then, your dentist will seal the cavity with a dental filling.
-Placing a dental crown on the tooth will support its structure.
+Placing a dental crown on the tooth will support its structure and integrity.
 Keep in mind that without a nerve, your tooth is no longer vital.

 If the damage is too extensive, you will need to undergo a tooth extraction.
 In most cases of broken teeth, oral surgeons perform this procedure.
 A specialist will make sure that no broken pieces of the tooth remain in your jaw.
 You may need anesthesia to numb the pain during the extraction.
-Once your gums heal, you may consider placing dental implants or bridges.
+Once your gums heal, consider placing dental implants or bridges.

 Will a broken rotten tooth eventually fall out?